The Information Guide was created by the Cincinnati Reds to assist Guests during their visits to Great American Ball Park.

 Reds Heads Kids Club

 Reds Heads is the official Reds fan club for kids ages 3-12.
 Being a Reds Heads member is a great way for kids to show their Cincinnati Reds pride!
-Membership includes exclusive merchandise, free game tickets, and priceless members-only experiences at Great American Ball Park.
+Membership includes a jersey, backpack, $30 in free Chick-fil-A, 2 free tickets to a Reds game, priceless members-only experiences at Great American Ball Park, and much more!
 Each membership is only $30.
 Kids can become a member of Reds Heads at any Reds game by stopping by the Fan Club Corner located behind section 125 or by visiting the Reds Heads Clubhouse located in the Kroger Fan Zone.
-Serious young Reds fans will not want to miss out on all the exciting action this club has to offer!
+Young Reds fans will not want to miss out on all the exciting action this club has to offer!
 Join online at reds.com/fanclubs.

 Club Red is the official Reds fan club for ages 13-17.
 Membership includes an exclusive Club Red T-shirt, 4 game tickets, member discounts, unique community service experiences, and more!
 Each membership is only $10.
 To sign up, visit the Fan Club Corner located behind section 125, the Clubhouse located in the Kroger Fan Zone during any Reds game, or visit reds.com/fanclubs.